 Milpitas, CA, Feb.
-26, 2026 — ProphetStor Data Services, Inc. today announced that the United States Patent and Trademark Office (USPTO) has granted a U.S. patent (Application No. 18/238,569), titled “Method and System for Optimizing GPU Utilization.”
+26, 2026 — ProphetStor Data Services, Inc. today announced that the United States Patent and Trademark Office (USPTO) has granted U.S. Patent No. 12,596,580 B2, titled “Method and System for Optimizing GPU Utilization.”
 The ProphetStor patent covers a predictive approach to GPU resource management that forecasts future GPU demand using correlation analysis and time-series modeling, instead of waiting for usage spikes to happen and then scrambling to respond.

 Most GPU resource management today is reactive.
 Usage goes up, the system notices, and then it scales.
 The delay costs money: GPUs sit idle when they shouldn’t, or capacity arrives too late to prevent slowdowns.
 Unlike conventional auto-scalers that respond after the fact, ProphetStor’s patented technology works the other way around.
 It watches workload behavior across multiple nodes, identifies which resource metrics are most closely tied to GPU consumption, and uses time-series models to predict what’s coming next.
 GPU capacity gets adjusted before demand actually shifts.